PoCInnovation/InterPlanetaryCloud/README.md

     <ul>
         <li>
             Using Aleph VMs, programs listening on port <code>8080</code> can be executed if their source code has a size under 1 MB.<br>
-            Large files should be attached in a secondary volume, which is not a feature implemented on our side... yet :wink:
+            Large files should be attached in a secondary volume, which is not a feature implemented on our side... yet 😉
         </li>
         <li>
             The VMs support binary executables, shell scrips, NodeJS and Python ASGI programs.<br>